Matthias Sammer: Borussia Dortmund

-After retirement, Sammer became head coach of Borussia Dortmund on 1 July 2000.
+After retirement, Sammer first served as an assistant to Udo Lattek, and later became head coach of Borussia Dortmund on 1 July 2000.
 Sammer led Borussia Dortmund to another Bundesliga title in 2002.
 His team reached the 2001–02 UEFA Cup final the same year but lost 2–3 against Feyenoord.
 Sammer was sacked at the end of the 2003–04 season after Dortmund finished in sixth place.

 VfB Stuttgart

 Sammer returned to VfB Stuttgart as head coach for the 2004–05 season.
 Despite finishing one point off a Champions League qualifying position, Sammer left the club on 3 June 2005.

 German Football Association

 On 1 April 2006, he was appointed technical director of German Football Association (DFB), on a five-year contract.
 The position was new in the DFB at the time and had been initiated by national coach Jürgen Klinsmann, who undertook major structural reforms in the DFB during his short time of two years as a coach, with an impact lasting much longer than his actual term.
 The position included responsibility for the national youth teams, focusing on young talents between the ages of eleven and eighteen, as well as incorporating the latest developments in sports science into the DFB's training theories.
 Sammer was also expected to work on a tactical system for all of Germany's national sides in close co-operation with national coach Joachim Löw.
 He is credited of having led the declining quality of German football from its worst era at the beginning of the 2000s to new success through several talented players developed in the restructured youth system.